Our Corona diary, week 2

 March, 24th

-No people around “Wiener Naschmarkt” – a traditional market @ Vienna city center
+No people around “Wiener Naschmarkt” – a traditional market @ Vienna city centre

 One of the last tourist shops still open @ first district, Vienna city centre